WuphonsReach/BeggarsDiplomacy/README.md

 - Most quests reward more gold/denars and/or XP than before.
 - Taking prisoners is still a good source of income, as is loot from battles.
 - Bandit lairs and merchant caravans drop more goods as loot.
+- Towns, castles and villages pay out more in rent income, but only at higher levels of prosperity.
+- Kingdoms pay higher mercenary wages (depending on troop strength, renown, etc.).

 ### Balance

 - Lords and lieges (kings/queens) are more stingy about letting you setup a business in a town that they control.
+- Some food is more expensive, but the morale bonuses have also been balanced a bit.
+- Patrols that the player hires are less expensive to maintain.

 ## Installation